Bunnings-Engineering/problems/dirtyResource.md

 # Dirty Resource

-This is used to indicate the requested action passed out-of-date information.
+This is used to indicate that the requested action passed out-of-date information.

 ## Problem Type